tatarjr/egegorgulu.com/README.md

 Hi this is the source for my website, [egegorgulu.com](www.egegorgulu.com).
 I also keep track of my work here, please excuse the mess.

 ### TODO
+- Next Project Links
+- Works nav
+- Intro gimmick (hand drawn with patterns from tattoo?)
+- Add Writing section
+- Remove bootstrap (?)
 - Works section
 	- Move to seperate page?
+	- Link in the header
 	- Add more work? ( Theme Store, Jotform V4 and assets, FC Importer?, Wishbox? )
 - Alt design for article headers?
+- Remove photo from resume
+- About section
 - Responsiveness
 	- Make img switcher consistent
 	- Improve hero text